-In contrast, to obtain an absolute divorce on the grounds of voluntary separation, spouses have to meet the following requirements:
+For couples seeking a limited divorce based on separation, there is no time period requirement.
+By contrast, to obtain an absolute divorce on the grounds of voluntary separation, spouses have to meet the following requirements:

 No. The rules are very strict in Maryland.
 To be considered separated, spouses must:

-Remember, even though spouses live in different homes during separation, they are still married until a judge enters a Judgment of Divorce.
+In Maryland, sleeping in different rooms is not enough.
+Remember, that even though spouses live in different homes during separation, they are still married until a judge enters a Judgment of Divorce.
 This period of separation is necessary in order to eventually obtain a no-fault divorce.

 To get divorced in Maryland, even based on separation, the spouse seeking the divorce (the plaintiff) still has to prove to the judge that the requirements for the divorce are met.
 If the plaintiff can't prove that the spouses have been living separate and apart and have not had sex for the required time period, the judge won't grant the divorce.